by Charles H. Kraft with some editing by Howard Culbertson

 We will ask these questions concerning some of the typical activities initiated by missionaries.
 This is done, not as a definitive statement of rightness or wrongness of the activities, but to suggest how we may attempt to evaluate the activities we are involved in.

-The tendency of westerners is to be program- and institution-oriented rather than person-oriented.
+The tendency of Westerners is to be program- and institution-oriented rather than person-oriented.
 The vast majority of the peoples of the world are, however, person-oriented.
 So is God.
 To the extent that our programs and institutions are impersonal, they are out of sync with both receptors and God.

-This points up an interesting facet of our discussion.
-Though we may decry the western propensity for programs and institutions, we cannot evaluate the ethicality of the structures themselves.
+This points to an interesting facet of our discussion.
+Though we may decry the Western propensity for programs and institutions, we cannot evaluate the ethicality of the structures themselves.
 We can only evaluate the ways in which they are used.
 This leads to another important point: it is unlikely that all of those who participate in these activities will use them in the same way.
 It is likely, therefore, that any program or institution will turn out to be partly ethical and partly unethical, depending on who it is used by and how.

 1. First, let's look at an institution such as the hospital and clinic program in which our mission was engaged.
 Our mission leaders had set up this program to help people with one of their most deeply felt needs, the need for better health.
 They and we saw this as an available way of using western expertise to demonstrate the love of God to the people among whom we worked.